tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 including [EPWING](yomichan-and-epwing-dictionaries.html#epwing)
 and [MDX](yomichan-and-epwing-dictionaries.html#mdx).
 They can be downloaded by clicking on the provided links.
+EPWING support is a little buggy, so I use GoldenDict to view MDX dictionaries and Qolibri to view EPWING dictionaries.

 After download finishes, open GoldenDict, go to "Dictionaries" (<kbd>F3</kbd>)